simongravelle/publication-data/README.md

 ### Goals

-This page describes the investigation we conducted as part of the SFB 1313, in collaboration with the experimental group of Ilmenau in Germany.
+This page describes the investigation we conducted as part of the SFB 1313, in collaboration with the experimental group of Ilmenau (Germany).
 The goals of the investigation were to:

 - **better understand the properties of water confined within salt crusts**, which are disordered porous media made of salt,
 - **combine NMR experiments**, which allow for probing the dynamics of water within a porous medium, **with molecular simulations**, a numerical method which allow to resolve the trajectories of water molecules, and their interaction with the salt surface.